 It sometimes happens during the first sessions of meditation that you find yourself facing intense emotions, which are sometimes surprising because you didn't know they were there, buried inside you.

 What verb should we use to give you advice?

 - Stop meditating?
-On the contrary.
+No, quite the opposite!

 - Accept these feelings?
 No, because that would mean agreeing or being at peace with them.